mi-crow-team/Mi-Crow/examples/README.md

-# Amber Examples
+# mi_crow Examples

-This directory contains example notebooks demonstrating the core functionality of the Amber library for interpretable AI research.
+This directory contains example notebooks demonstrating the core functionality of the mi_crow library for interpretable AI research.

 ## Example Flow